sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 ## List of known issues to be aware of including **blessed versions** of components
 (last updated 27 April 2023):

-Note that we recently switched to a new version of Reva that is compatible with the version we were using until April 2023.
+Note that we recently switched to a new version of Reva that is not compatible with the version we were using until April 2023.

 * Use [latest reva master](https://github.com/cs3org/reva).
 We will soon provide a Docker image of it; for now, you can build and run it from source.